MrWolfZ/XRebirth/LibMJ/Extension/README.txt

 - A generic installation and version control MD script.
 See the LibMJ.xml file for an example of how the generic script is used by the LibMJ initialization script itself.

 - A generic radial menu generator.

-Usage details will be provided at a later point.
+- A mechanism to add menu items to the sidebar (compatible with SidebarExtender).

 - A way to create dictionaries/associative arrays to be used in scripts: